ralna/defcon/README.md

 * slepc4py (https://bitbucket.org/slepc/slepc4py)

 Defcon adopts same versioning scheme as the FEniCS project.
-Development of defcon closely follows FEniCS and some features require also recent PETSc.
-Release versions of defcon are compatible with a matching version of FEniCS (since version 2017.1.0).
+Development of defcon closely follows FEniCS and some features require also a recent version of PETSc.
+Released versions of defcon are compatible with a matching version of FEniCS (since version 2017.1.0).

 ## Current status and automated testing